 Programmers are increasingly working with AI tools that help them write, test, and deploy code.
 Now, such systems can create working code fragments, find bugs for themselves, and recommend optimizations that would have taken a human developer hours to reach.
 This sea change in technology isn’t replacing developers so much as it is enabling them to do new things never before possible.

 The integration of artificial intelligence software development tools has significantly accelerated project timelines.
-Developers now use AI-powered code completion tools that understand context and predict entire functions based on brief descriptions.
+Developers now use AI-powered code completion systems that understand context and predict entire functions based on brief descriptions.
 These systems learn from millions of code repositories, offering suggestions that align with best practices and current standards.

 The demand for developers to develop is a must.
 The ability to use AI tools well has become as crucial as knowing programming languages.
 Ben-Haim added that this includes fast engineering for AI code assistants, verifying AI-generated code, and determining when to defer to or favor AI over manual coding.